armadaproject/armada/README.md

 # Armada

 Armada is a high-throughput [batch scheduler](https://en.wikipedia.org/wiki/Job_scheduler) built on top of [Kubernetes](https://kubernetes.io/docs/concepts/overview/).
-Armada is used in production and can run millions of jobs per day across thousands of nodes.
+Armada is used for critical tasks in a live business environment.
+Armada can run millions of jobs per day across thousands of nodes.
+No other batch scheduler for Kubernetes can currently do this at the scale Armada is capable of.

 Armada addresses the following limitations of Kubernetes: